Phazon54/flexi_box/README.md

 ## Recommended printer(s) and settings

 You can print this box on any printer.
-However, the internal mechanism should be printer in flexible filament (TPU-85A) to work properly.
+However, the internal mechanism should be printed in flexible filament (TPU-85A) to work properly.

 To print it properly, I would suggest these settings and hardware:
 - a printer with a dual-gear extruder and with a small motor-to-nozzle distance (E3D's Hemera is perfect for this task !)